Door Kickers: Reception

 Door Kickers was positively received by critics.
-Rock Paper Shotgun stated "Door Kickers is a smashing top-down tactical masterclass, with enough missions to shake a nightstick at, randomised enemy placements to add further variety, and a bundled level editor allows devious designers to create their own maps and missions … Door Kickers is a complete package of planning, panicking and policing."
-Indie Statik proclaimed that "...It’s a thing of beauty and manages to capture the planning and satisfying execution of more complex strategy games, as well as the gung-ho and the popping-off of growly man in military shooters. ...
-It’s probably the best man-shootery game I’ve played in years."
+Rock Paper Shotgun stated that "Door Kickers is a smashing top-down tactical masterclass, with enough missions to shake a nightstick at, randomised enemy placements to add further variety, and a bundled level editor allows devious designers to create their own maps and missions … Door Kickers is a complete package of planning, panicking and policing".
+Indie Statik proclaimed that "...it's a thing of beauty and manages to capture the planning and satisfying execution of more complex strategy games, as well as the gung-ho and the popping-off of growly man in military shooters. ...
+It's probably the best man-shootery game I've played in years".
 In a Giant Bomb Quick Look, Matt Rorie praised it and said he enjoyed the game.

 Rock Paper Shotgun awarded Door Kickers their Best Tactics of 2014 award.

-Sequels and spin-offs
+Sequels

 Door Kickers: Action Squad

-Door Kickers: Action Squad is a spinoff of Door Kickers, created on behalf of KillHouse Games by another studio, pixelshard.
-The game was first teased on August 1, 2017 in a comic on the KHG website.
-A day later, an official trailer was released.
-The game was shown at the 2017 Game Developer's Conference.
+Door Kickers: Action Squad is a spin-off of Door Kickers, created on behalf of KillHouse Games by another studio, pixelshard.
 Action Squad was released on early access on November 20, 2017.
 Full release was on September 10, 2018 for Windows PCs.
 It received console ports to Nintendo Switch, PlayStation 4, and Xbox One on October 28, 2019.
 A port for the iOS was released on April 2, 2020.
 The game received generally positive reviews.

 Door Kickers: Action Squad strays from the series' traditional top-down gameplay in favor of a less-serious side-scrolling action game, featuring characters loosely based on the classes from Door Kickers.